 Fees for other services: Business and real estate coaching carry separate fees, ranging from $2,000 to $25,000 per quarter.
 Clients who use Modera Wealth Management for investment monitoring or consulting may pay additional fees of $7,000 to $50,000 per year, which may cover financial planning services as well.

-Modera Wealth Management has offices in:
+Modera Wealth Management has offices in the following locations:

 While the firm does have many clients who are not high net worth investors, those with smaller portfolios may pay proportionally higher fees.
 For investors with less money to invest, other wealth management firms may offer similar services at a lower price.
-Be sure to research multiple firms to ensure you find the right advisor for you.